 The general form of so-called stagflation is more money chasing fewer goods in the basic circuit and a dearth of investment in the surplus circuit to keep pace with the strong basic demand.
 (Click here)

-Lonergan gave one theoretical example of stagflation – without calling it that – wherein the condition of equilibrium between the circuits of the process is violated: in that one particular theoretical configuration among many other possible configurations that would constitute stagflation, investment is discouraged in the surplus circuit, yet consumption is excessively stimulated in the basic circuit.
+Lonergan gave one theoretical example of stagflation – without calling it that – wherein the principle of concomitance and the condition of equilibrium between the operative circuits of the process is violated: in that one particular theoretical configuration among many other possible configurations that would constitute stagflation, investment is discouraged in the surplus circuit, yet consumption is excessively stimulated in the basic circuit.

 There results the situation – sometimes thought mysterious – in which consumer prices continuously inflate, new enterprise is evaded, unemployment becomes chronic, and despite inflation the value of stocks declines.
 (CWL 15, 175)